Félix Auger-Aliassime: 2017: First ATP Challenger title, top 200

-2018: Continued Challengers' success & improvement
+2018: ATP main-draw debut

-In February in Budapest, Auger-Aliassimbe captured his first ATP Challenger doubles title, defeating Marin Draganja and Tomislav Draganja with a partner Nicola Kuhn.
+In February in Budapest, Auger-Aliassime captured his first ATP Challenger doubles title, defeating Marin Draganja and Tomislav Draganja with a partner Nicola Kuhn.
 Auger-Aliassime also made his debut in an ATP main draw at the Rotterdam Open, losing in three sets to world No. 38, Filip Krajinović, in the first round.
 In March at Indian Wells, he qualified for his first ATP Masters 1000 main draw.
 He faced fellow Canadian Vasek Pospisil in the first round, defeating him in straight sets to win his first tour-level match.
 He was defeated in the next round by another compatriot, Milos Raonic.
 In April, Auger-Aliassime was awarded a wildcard for the Monte-Carlo Masters where he lost his opener in three sets to world No. 55, Mischa Zverev.
 In June at the ATP Challenger in Lyon, he successfully defended his title with a victory over Johan Tatlot in the final and became the youngest player in history to defend an ATP Challenger title.
 In August, Auger-Aliassime received a wildcard to compete in the main draw of the 2018 Rogers Cup.
-In the first round, he defeated Lucas Pouille (6–4, 6–3) and in the second round, he was defeated by Daniil Medvedev (3–6, 6–4, 7–6).
+In the first round, he defeated Lucas Pouille in two sets and in the second round, he was defeated by Daniil Medvedev.
 Auger-Aliassime earned a spot through three qualifying matches to reach the main draw of the US Open.
-He then retired in the first round (5–7, 7–5, 4–1 ret.) against countryman Denis Shapovalov after suffering from heart palpitations brought on by extreme heat.
+He then retired in the first round against countryman Denis Shapovalov after suffering from heart palpitations brought on by extreme heat.